DecaffScarlett/EC2-UpdateRoute53/README.md

 # EC2-UpdateRoute53

-EC2-UpdateRoute53 is a simple project that allows an EC2 instance to update a specific Route53 record set to point to the instances container on every startup.
-This stops the need of an elastic ip if a Route53 Domain is owned.
-Which can save money due the cost of an Elastic IP if the instance is not currently running.
+EC2-UpdateRoute53 is a simple project that allows an EC2 instance to update a specific Route53 record set to point to the instances IP on every startup.
+This stops the need of an elastic ip if a Route53 Domain is owned, which can save money due the cost of an Elastic IP if the instance is not currently running.

 ## How to install